nikzulaikhaa/myPicture/readme.md

+# Hi there! 👋

+I'm a **third-year Data Engineering student at Universiti Teknologi Malaysia (UTM)**, passionate about technology, data, and solving real-world problems through innovative solutions. 🚀

+I enjoy exploring different aspects of data engineering, from databases to programming, and always eager to learn new technologies.

+## 📚 About Me
-# Hi there! 👋 I'm Nik Zulaikhaa Binti Zuraidi Afandi
+💬 **Name:** Nik Zulaikhaa Binti Zuraidi Afandi
+🎂 **Age:** 21

-🎓 **Third-year Data Engineering student at UTM**
+🌱 **Education:** Currently pursuing a **Bachelor of Data Engineering at UTM**
-📍 From Puchong, Selangor
+💡 **Aspiration:** To become a skilled data engineer who builds efficient and scalable data solutions 📍 **From:** Puchong, Selangor
+🎯 **Interests:** Data engineering, software development, and web technologies
+🎵 **Hobbies:** Listening to music, reading books, and sleep 💤

 ## 🚀 Skills